Updated By: Molly Quinn

 - Determine budget

-- Since many programmatic partners have a minimum, it’s beneficial to understand if you can meet their minimums dependent upon how many partners you are looking to bring on.
+- Since many programmatic advertising partners have a minimum, it’s beneficial to understand if you can meet their minimums dependent upon how many partners you are looking to bring on.

 - Set campaign flight dates